Metropsis research edition

 • Technological University Dublin

-precision Display++ technology
+precision Display++ UHD technology

 Reliable stimulus presentation

 Off-the-shelf LCD panels suffer from large colour and luminance fluctuations.
 This may be acceptable for screening tests, but general purpose LCD displays are unsuitable for precision testing.
-Novel hardware corrections developed by our Staff Scientists ensure that Display++ reliably presents calibrated test patterns on every trial.
+Novel hardware corrections developed by our Staff Scientists ensure that Display++ UHD reliably presents calibrated test patterns on every trial.

 Highly accurate colour reproduction and spatial uniformity